claranet/tfwrapper/README.md

 - python-virtualenv
 - Terraform `>= 0.10`
 - An AWS S3 bucket and DynamoDB table for state centralization in AWS.
-- An Azure Storage blob container for state centralization in Azure.
+- An Azure Blob Storage container for state centralization in Azure.

 ## Installation